cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

     if (pid == 0) {
         pause(); /* or some other exit logic for the child */

-        /* It's not safe to continue after child stack modifications, so make
+        /* It's not safe to continue in the parent, so make sure we don't
-         * sure we don't execute any more userspace instructions for the whole
+         * execute any more userspace instructions for the whole pgroup. */ kill(0, SIGKILL);
-         * process group. */
-        kill(0, SIGKILL);
     } else if (pid < 0) {
         return 1;